-This course is designed for graduate students who wish to pursue an internship.
-Effective internships relate to the student's professional goals, require the student to function within the standard procedures of the setting, and require the student to assume increased specified responsibilities.
-In general, 150 hours of career related work time shall be required at the employment site and evidenced by weekly reports filed by the student.
-The Internship requires a written report and oral presentation based on the learning experience.
+This graduate-level internship is the integration of previous classroom instruction with new learning acquired through on-the-job work experience.
+The experience should be related as closely as possible to the student's major field and individual interest.
+150 hours of career-related work time shall be required for the 3-credit course pursued.
+Internship hours will be scheduled in partnership between the student and the site and reported via weekly reports filed by the student in the academic course.
+Students will be supported to identify site possibilities; however, responsibility for selection by the internship employer rests with the student.
 The internship may be either paid or unpaid.
-An appropriate faculty member and the placement site supervisor will evaluate the student's performance.
-Note: Any unexcused non-attendance or dismissal from an internship, practicum, clinical or fieldwork experience will result in a grade of F. A criminal background check and drug screening may be required by the Internship site.
-A grade of B or better must be earned to pass this course successfully.
-Additional course fee(s) [‡].vlaap
+An appropriate faculty member and the internship site supervisor will evaluate the student's performance.
+Note: Any unexcused non-attendance or dismissal from an internship will result in a grade of F. A grade of B or better is required to pass this course.
+A criminal background check and drug screening may be required by the internship site.
+Additional course fee(s) apply.
 Prerequisite(s): ACCT625

-ACCT794 Capstone Course
+ACCT794 Accounting Capstone